DevExpress/testcafe-examples/examples/get-content-from-multiple-elements/README.md

 **Tested Page**: [index.html](index.html)

-This example shows how to extract text content from all items in an `<ul>` list.
+This example shows how to extract text content from every item in an unordered list (`<ul>`) and compare it with the expected content.

 The tested page includes a `<ul>` with three `<li>` elements.